Marty Stuart and Alan OBryant, June 21, 1994

 Bill Monroe, Ricky Skaggs, Roy Huskey, and Earl Scruggs, July 19, 1994

 The Ryman Bluegrass Series enabled stars like Ricky Skaggs to design concerts featuring rare combinations of artists.
-This concert shown here was one of the few occasions when Bill Monroe and Earl Scruggs performed together.
+The concert shown here was one of the few occasions when Bill Monroe and Earl Scruggs performed together.
 This trio featured Bill lending his signature tenor voice to harmonize with Ricky’s lead and Earl’s baritone.

 If you don’t know the history, Monroe had hired Lester Flatt and Earl Scruggs to play in his band (1946-48) and it was just that combination of musicians and their instrumentation which gave Bluegrass its definition and identification as a independent musical genre.
 Bill, Earl and Lester spent their performing careers promoting, publicizing, teaching and growing Bluegrass music.
 Thousands of pickers and fans all over the world are devoted to playing and expanding the world of Bluegrass thanks to these men.